 Most of us will rent at one time or another.
-Although renting is often for the short-term rather than the long-term, there are various factors that can make or break enjoyment of a property.
+Although it is often for the short term rather than the long term, there are various factors that can make or break the experience.

 Tenants face a multitude of potential pitfalls when it comes to finding the right property, just as prospective buyers do.
 It's important to go through the all the elements with a fine tooth comb to make sure you're clear where the responsibilities lie.

 Here are some top tips to ensure you have a happy rental.
 For more information on how to rent, the Government has issued an easy-to-read guide, which can be downloaded here.

 2. Hidden costs